19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 (h) 25 grammes of methamphetamine;

-[2/2006 wef 01/03/2006]

 (ha) 113 grammes of ketamine; or

 (i) 10 grammes of any or any combination of the following:

+(i) N, α-dimethyl-3,4-(methylenedioxy)phenethylamine;

+(ii) α-methyl-3,4-(methylenedioxy)phenethylamine; or

+(iii) N-ethyl-α−methyl-3,4-(methylenedioxy)phenethylamine,

-whether or not contained in any substance, extract, preparation or mixture shall be presumed to have had that drug in possession for the purpose of trafficking unless it is proved that his possession of that drug was not for that purpose.
+whether or not contained in any substance, extract, preparation or mixture, shall be presumed to have had that drug in possession for the purpose of trafficking unless it is proved that his possession of that drug was not for that purpose.

-[38/89; 40/93; 20/98]
+[38/89; 40/93; 20/98; 2/2006]

 ### Presumption of possession and knowledge of controlled drugs